playmint/ds/docs/content/code-docs/plugin-javascript.md

 	content: [
 	{
 		//
-		// Content example 1, default, using a toggle button and html form input
+		// Content example 1, default, using an html form input
 		//

 		// At least one element must have id 'default'.
-		// Other ids can be triggered with toggle buttons.
 		id: 'default',

 		// Must be one of 'inline', 'popout' or 'dialog'.